 How do you help keep your parents engaged?

-Whether you’re taking care of parents at home or overseeing their care in a nursing home or assisted living facility, you need to make sure They are receiving enough stimulation to keep their bodies moving, brains active and spirits lifted.
+Whether you’re taking care of parents at home or overseeing their care in a nursing home or assisted living facility, you need to make sure they are receiving enough stimulation to keep their bodies moving, brains active and spirits lifted.
 There are several ways to accomplish this, including:

-- Encourage parents to listen to books on tape or CD
+- Encourage parents to listen to audiobooks

 - Offer selections of their favorite music to keep brain cells stimulated